 The VOICE-Buffalo Accessibility Task Force formed in 2015 in response to the need for greater access to jobs and services for people with disabilities.
 Our core value is that we, the people, should have a voice in the services provided to us!

-In order to get there, those of us who rely on public transit have to take two buses and a shuttle that only runs twice a day.
+The ADTF campaign to move the DDSO is an access issue and a human rights issue!
+In order to get to the DDSO, those of us who rely on public transit have to take two buses and a shuttle that only runs twice a day.
 If we miss the shuttle, we must walk/roll 3 miles from the nearest bus stop down a two lane highway with inadequate sidewalks.
 Once we get there, the building itself is not in compliance with Americans with Disabilities Act regulations, and bringing it up to code would be costly.
 The regional service center for people with disabilities should be accessible to the people it is supposed to serve.

-Self advocacy is important.
-If people with disabilities were included in developing solutions for the needs of people with disabilities, we would never have had institutions like the West Seneca Developmental Center (or the infamous Willowbrook).
-It is more important than ever that the voices of self advocates are not left out, now or in the future.
+People with disabilities have a voice and are using it to change systems.
+When people with disabilities are included in developing solutions for the needs of people with disabilities, we will change institutions like the West Seneca Developmental Center (or the infamous Willowbrook) by integrating into the community.
+It is more important than ever that the voices of people with disabilities are not left out, now or in the future.
 Yet, the location of the regional OPWDD is a barrier to our full participation, and that is discriminatory.

 Please TAKE ACTION today!
 Sign our petition to tell Governor Cuomo and Acting OPWDD Commissioner Kerry Delaney to end this discrimination and move our OPWDD regional office to an accessible location in Buffalo.